Shakeskeyboarde/mknew/README.md

 - `-w <workspace>`
   - Directory.
 The `<target>` path is relative to the workspace.

+**Note:** If the `-s` or `-w` options are used more than once, the last one wins.
+This is to allow shell aliases or a `package.json` scripts to set default values which can be overridden.

 ## Templates

 A template can be a single file or a whole directory.
 Directories are copied recursively.